 The second limitation, which is the most common one people run into when going all-digital, is that the initial hard drive that came with the Xbox One is only 500 GB.
 There are now other bundles out there that will give you up to 1TB of storage space for a pretty good price.
 And there’s also the Xbox One S that is coming out in August that will give you 2TB of storage space.

 But what if you already have an Xbox One and have no desire to upgrade to the Xbox One S at the moment?
 Well, you’re in luck because Microsoft has made the Xbox One compatible with external hard drives that can boost your storage space to whatever you want.
-And most of the time these external hard drives won’t cost you too much either, especially if Amazon has a sale.
+And most of the time these external hard drives won’t cost you too much either, especially if you find them on sale.

 Keep scrolling for our impressions of each individual hard drive.